-Bullying is not a normal part of childhood and should never happen.
+Bullying is not a normal part of childhood and should never happen in any form.
+Unfortunately, this is a common struggle for children and young people today, and advancing technology only increases the risk.
 The long-term impact of cyberbullying on a young person’s physical and mental wellbeing can be profound.
-Cyberbullying, as with all bullying can contribute to mental health disorders,
+Cyberbullying, as with all bullying, can contribute to mental health disorders,

 Published: 2nd June, 2021 It’s Pride Month in the UK, which marks the celebration of and focus on LGBTQ+ communities.
 While this is a time to celebrate, it is also an important time to shed light on the difficult everyday situations many LGBTQ+ young people find themselves in, especially during the ongoing pandemic.
 Understanding the